18+ | commercial content | begambleaware.org

 Their long exertions into the deeper end of domestic competitions have taken its toll on their squad and was a contributing reason to their 7th place finish in the league, with their success in cup competitions overshadowing a disappointing league campaign for Gattuso.

 Their attacking play has been divine at times, but their defending is sometimes left to be desired – especially away from home – with RB Leipzig providing Gattuso’s men with their sternest test in a 3-2 victory.
-Napoli, however, were left unfazed and unbeaten on their passage through Group E – finishing 2nd – a point behind Liverpool.
+Napoli, however, was left unfazed and unbeaten on their passage through Group E – finishing 2nd – a point behind Liverpool.

 Barcelona’s concerns are mostly disciplinary related, with Sergio Busquets and Arturo Vidal suspended for the visit of Napoli, while Dembele (fitness) and Umtiti (knee) are both sidelined.